-Using strong smelling oil or a product that contains fragrance or “parfum” will obstruct your baby’s natural process of recognition and deeper bonding through her sense of smell.
+Using strong smelling oil or a product that contains fragrance or “parfum” will obstruct your baby’s natural process of recognition and deeper bonding through their sense of smell.

-In addition, strong, synthetic scents can confuse a baby’s brain and interrupt the way he experiences and learns in the world.
+In addition, strong, synthetic scents can confuse a baby’s brain and interrupt the way they experience and learn in the world.

 Oils To Avoid in Infant Massage